Dependency Status and Financial Aid

 Dependency Requirements

-The Department of Education provides a list of questions to determine whether you need to include your parents' income on your 2024–2025 FAFSA.
-You can find the list on the Federal Student Aid website through the link below.
+The Department of Education provides a list of questions to determine whether you need to include your parents' income on your FAFSA.
+You can find the list on the Federal Student Aid website through the links below.

 If you cannot answer "Yes" to at least one question, then you're required to provide your parents' tax information on your FAFSA.

-If you can't answer yes to any of those questions and can't obtain your parents' information, you may want to speak with a Financial Aid Office representative in the Bailey Student Services Building about the possibility of applying for a student loan.
+If you can't answer yes to any of those questions and can't obtain your parents' information, you may want to contact our Financial Aid Office directly about the possibility of applying for a student loan.

 Dependency Override